mjf1406/DidgYa/README.md

 -   consider minification tools.
 This might require initializing node into the project.
 -   consider localization libraries, or write my own.
 One is 33KB minified and another is 55KB minified.
 I feel like I can make a smaller one.
 -   graphs
-    -   add a graph of datetime to the view modal
     -   add a way to view all DidgYas on a single graph, just the datetime
+    -   need to adjust axes based on the type of DidgYa
 -   apply palette to Tabulizer.js

 #### High Priority